 Eyler's original compositions and arrangements are published by Colla Voce Music, Ludwig Masters Publishing Company, Music For Percussion, Per-Mus Publications, Pioneer Percussion, Row-Loff Productions, and the Musser Division of Selmer.
 His articles have appeared in The Instrumentalist Magazine, Percussive Notes Magazine, and The Percussionist Journal.

-Eyler is the host of Concordia’s Annual Day of Percussion.
+Eyler was also the host of Concordia’s Annual Day of Percussion.
 Previous events have been so successful that he has presented several clinics and workshops at the Percussive Arts Society International Convention about organizing a Day of Percussion and his clinic notes have been published by PAS.
 Eyler was a five-term member of the Board of Directors of the Percussive Arts Society and has served as president and first vice president of the Minnesota Chapter of PAS, as well as being a member of the Percussion Ensemble, Education and College Pedagogy Committees at the international level.
 He has been very active as a clinician and adjudicator for marching band festivals, all-state band and orchestra festivals, as well as district and state solo and ensemble contests throughout the U.S. Eyler earned his degrees from Louisiana State University, The Ohio State University, and Frostburg State University, and attended the Peabody Conservatory of Music.